adamculp/php-code-quality/README.md

 # php-code-quality
-The objective is to include multiple PHP code quality tools (phpqatools and more) in one Docker image.
+The objective is to include multiple PHP code quality tools (phpqatools and more) in a Docker image.
+The tools include php-qa-tools, static analysis, lines of PHP code report, mess detector, code smell highlighting, copy/paste detection, and the applications compatibility against versions of PHP.
 Currently this includes:

 - squizlabs/php_codesniffer